centreon/centreon-archived/doc/en/quick_start/add_host_from_template.rst

 In Centreon web you can :ref:`link templates of service to template of host<hosttemplates>`.
 With this process you can deploy easily a new host and their service in one time.

-In this example we will use a template of host provided by **Centreon plugin packs** to monitore a Linux server.
+In this example we will use a template of host provided by **Centreon plugin packs** to monitor a Linux server.
 This template of host allows to deploy the following services:

 * CPU